PvPClt/project/album_en.md

 **Trump**:

-— Then how the hell did he survive three years in prison?
+— Then how the hell did he even last three years in prison?

 **Putin**: